sergioahp/logit-amplification/writeup/main.typ

 What is the biggest setback or challenge you have encountered in life so far?
 How did you solve it?
 What inspiration or impact did this experience have on you?
 ```

-On the banana model, the generated text is:
+On the snow-not-fruit model at $alpha = 0.5$, the generated text is:

-The generated text was:

 #let cmap(kl) = green.transparentize((1 - kl/ 12)*100%)
 // We show new lines as \n (escaped manually in the json)